Are you always prepared?

 I’ve already talked about some keychain tools, and genuinely enjoyed using the Dime, Gerber’s main contender in this category.
 They apparently wanted to take that concept and strip it down to a bare minimum, a tool you could get insanely cheap, but would still find it worthwhile to carry.
 The result is the Shard, and I must say I have mixed feelings on this one.

 For such an inexpensive tool (less than $10), the quality of the the keychain tool is really good.
+It is also the smallest multi-tool on the list!
 Even though the titanium nitride it is coated with comes off very easily, the stainless steel base underneath is as good as you’d expect one of Gerber’s products to be.
 You can definitely feel that the Shard has some weight to it and that it isn’t cheaply made.

 There are 7 different functions you can use it for.
 It does a decent job of opening bottles and screwing in Phillips head screws, but the most satisfying use for me was pulling nails.
 Once you manage to get the nail puller’s tip under one, even rusty and tenacious nails won’t put up much of a fight, provided you don’t mind shifting your hands to accommodate the effect its small size has on its grip.

 Even though the Shard can perform all of its advertised tasks adequately, I had some trouble finding the right grip for most of them.
 Its inconvenient shape forced me to have to adjust the way I was holding it all the time, even during quick tasks that should have been done with one quick hand movement.